 All our locations/offices remain open and very few of the services we provide have been stopped altogether.

 The well-known key issues relating to the virus are much the same for us, i.e. any person who knows she or he is infected should stay at home and not attend a funeral or our premises for any other reason.

 From 8th August 2020 (Saturday) face masks must be worn while indoors in any public area.
 This means that face masks must be worn to all funeral services and when visiting any of our offices.

 Visiting our chapels of rest to see the person that has died prior to the day of the funeral continues as normal as does dressing the deceased in their own clothes and any treatment that is deemed necessary.
 This remains the case even if the deceased is suspected to have been infected with COVID-19 although restrictions will apply.

 Number of Mourners Attending a Funeral

 The number of people attending a funeral should be kept to a low number.
-The advised maximum is 30 mourners and this depends upon the location.
-This can be increased in some circumstances, subject to risk-assessment and agreed management and may involve the use of a second ceremony hall into which the AV is relayed.
+The absolute maximum is 30 mourners and the service cannot begin if the number of mourners within our premises exceeds this.